 Porter Adventist Hospital Leadership

-Todd earned a BS in Long-Term Health Care and a BS in Business Administration from Southern Adventist University in Collegedale, TN a Masters of Health Services Administration from The George Washington University in Washington, D.C., and an Administrative Residency at Vanderbilt University Medical Center.
+He graduated from Southern College with a Bachelor of Science in Long-Term Health Care and Business Administration.
+He then went on to obtain his Master's in Health Services Administration from George Washington University and completed his Administrative Residency at Vanderbilt University Medical Center.

-He lives in Castle Rock with his wife Trina and two teenage children, Ryan and Sidney.
-Todd enjoys all that Colorado offers including mountain biking, camping, dirt biking, boating, and spending time with family.
+Todd lives in Castle Rock with his wife and two children.
+He enjoys all that Colorado offers including mountain biking, boating, hiking and spending time with family.

 Deborah Spielman is the Chief Operating Officer at Centura – Porter Adventist Hospital, where she is responsible for the development and growth of key services, including behavioral health, cardiovascular health, digestive health and oncology.